On Triangulation as a Form of Self-Supervision for 3D Human Pose Estimation: Experiments

 \subsection{Triangulation Robustness Analysis}

-In this experiment we analyze how the estimated object locations, that are the results of applying triangulation, are affected by localization error for our triangulation approach and the standard one.
+We analyze how the estimated 3D object locations, that are the results of applying triangulation, are affected by 2D localization error when comparing our triangulation approach with the standard one.
 To do so, we create a simulation using six views with real camera parameters.
 We first generate $N$ three-dimensional object locations and then obtain their corresponding ground-truth projections in each one of the views using the camera parameters.
 We then run experiments in which we randomly select a subset of cameras and gradually increase the amount of 2D noise applied to the projected points in these views.
 The noise that we apply to the 2D points is uniformly sampled on a circle of radius $r$ around the ground-truth 2D locations, where $r$ is the level of noise.
 For our triangulation approach with $WSS$ of Eq.~\ref{eq:WSS}, when $WSS$ is bigger then a threshold $\lambda=20$ millimeters we set all the weights to a small but equal weight.
 This is equivalent to using standard triangulation.

-In Figure \ref{fig:triang_accuracy} we report the MPJPE between the triangulated results and the ground-truth object locations, where noise is applied to different number of cameras, for standard triangulation (wo/ weights), ours with weights (w/ weights wo/ WSS) and ours with weights and $WSS$ (w/ weights w/ WSS).

-It can be noted that our robust triangulation produces more accurate results than standard triangulation when less than $50 \%$ of the views are affected by the noise and on par otherwise.
-When $WSS$ is disabled instead, our triangulation produces worse results when more than $50 \%$ of the views are noisy.
+In Figure \ref{fig:triang_accuracy} we report the MPJPE score between the triangulated results and the ground-truth object locations, where noise is applied to different number of cameras, for our approach ({\it w/ weights w/ WSS}) and variants with disabled weights ({\it wo/ weights}) and disabled $WSS$ ({\it w/ weights wo/ WSS}).
+Note that our triangulation produces more accurate results than the standard triangulation when less than $50 \%$ of the views are affected by the noise and on par otherwise.
+This is because the weights allow to reduce the impact of the noisy predictions while $WSS$ discards the joint when more than $50 \%$ of the views are unreliable.